Ellen Cleghorne: Career

 "I was the first [woman of color] cast member ... with a contract.
 And if you read, or do research, they didn't used to give black people contracts on SNL.
 That was cold-blooded.
 They didn't even give them credit.
 The credits roll, your name's not even on there.
 That was a joke because that's how you got residuals."
 Her former Saturday Night Live costar Jay Mohr's book Gasping for Airtime notes that Cleghorne did not get along well with some of the other cast members during her time on the show.
 He also mentions a tiff with host Sally Field during a pitch meeting.

 In 1995, Cleghorne left SNL to star as single mother Ellen Carlson on Cleghorne!, a sitcom that aired for one season on The WB network, and which also starred fellow SNL alumnus Garrett Morris, and Sherri Shepherd in her first acting role.
 Cleghorne later said, "I don't think I was ready.
 In terms of being strong and saying, 'I can write, this is what I do,' and feel confident in that.
 And to be able to say, 'No, this does not work, this works better.'"

 In 1993 and 1994, Cleghorne made appearances on the Nickelodeon children's TV show The Adventures of Pete and Pete playing a bus driver who served as the love interest of Pete's regular bus driver.
-She later appeared in independent films and comedy segments including Armageddon (1998), Coyote Ugly (2000), Little Nicky (2000), and Old School (2003).
+She later appeared in independent films and comedies including Mr. Wrong (1996), Armageddon (1998), Coyote Ugly (2000), Little Nicky (2000), and Old School (2003).
 She has also had a series of skits played on Sirius XM Radio's Raw Dog Comedy channel.

 Cleghorne was mentioned on a segment of the Family Guy DVD Stewie Griffin: The Untold Story, when Stewie asks if "they ever found a suitable vehicle for Ellen Cleghorne."
 Seth MacFarlane claimed that she called the show's staff about the joke, which Cleghorne has denied.

-In 2013, Cleghorne appeared in a small role in Grown Ups 2.
+In 2013, Cleghorne played Mary Fluzoo in Grown Ups 2.